renanoliveira1221/Cadastro-Pessoas-Python-com-Interface-Grafica/README.md

 1. abra a pasta do projeto no VSCode
 2. vá até o terminal
-3. copia e cola os comandos no presentes na pasta "comandos_ambiente_virtual.txt"
+3. copia e cola os comandos no presentes no arquivo "comandos_ambiente_virtual.txt"

 ## Módulos utilizados